Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 5. This process repeated 271 times.

-Even if the user deleted the btmp file in the newest layer, the 271 copies of the 11GB file would remain immutably stored in the layers underneath.
-The disk space was fundamentally unrecoverable through standard container operations.
+Even if the user deleted the btmp file in the latest layer, the 271 copies of the 11GB file would still exist in the layers underneath.
+The disk space was locked away, impossible to recover with standard container commands.

-This technical failure was enabled by three distinct oversights in our platform's design:
+This technical problem was made possible by a few oversights in our platform design:

-• Defense #1 (Missing): A Cap on Image Layer Growth.
-We had no safeguards to prevent an image's layer count from ballooning.
-This allowed the CoW problem to compound exponentially.
+• Defense #1 (Missing): A Cap on Image Layers.
+We had no guardrails to stop a user's image from growing to hundreds of layers, which allowed the CoW issue to multiply.

-• Defense #2 (Missing): Secure Base Image Configuration.
-Our early devbox base images prioritized ease-of-use, leaving SSH password authentication enabled and exposed to the public internet without rate-limiting tools like fail2ban.
+• Defense #2 (Missing): Secure Base Image.
+Our early devbox images left SSH password authentication enabled and exposed to the internet, without any rate-limiting tools like fail2ban.

 • Defense #3 (Missing): Log Rotation.
-Believing containers to be ephemeral, we omitted a standard logrotate configuration for system logs like btmp.
-This fatal assumption allowed a single log file to grow without bounds.
+We assumed containers were ephemeral and didn't configure logrotate for system logs like btmp.
+This let the log file grow without any limits.

 5. Solution: Building a Custom OCI Tool to Squash 272 Image Layers

-1. image-manip remove /var/log/btmp <image>: This command adds a new top layer containing an OverlayFS "whiteout" file.
-This special marker instructs the container runtime to ignore the btmp file in all underlying layers, effectively deleting it from the merged view without altering the original layers.
+1. image-manip remove /var/log/btmp <image>: This command adds a new layer with an OverlayFS "whiteout" file.
+This marker tells the container runtime to ignore /var/log/btmp in all the lower layers, effectively deleting it from the merged filesystem.

-2. image-manip squash: This is the key to reclaiming disk space and the core of our strategy to squash the image layers.
-The tool creates a temporary container, applies all 272 layers in sequence to an empty root filesystem, and then exports the final, merged filesystem as a single new layer.
-This flattens the image's bloated history into a lean, optimized final state.
+2. image-manip squash: This was the most important part.
+The tool spins up a temporary container, applies all 272 layers to an empty filesystem, and then exports the final result as a single, new layer.
+This flattens the entire bloated history into one clean state.

-Performing these intensive operations on production nodes was not an option.
-We built dedicated devbox-image-squash-server nodes in three regions using ecs.c7a.2xlarge instances (8-core CPU, 16GB RAM).
-To handle the I/O storm, we configured a striped LVM (Logical Volume Management) volume across two 1TB ESSD cloud disks.
+We couldn't run these intensive operations on our production nodes.
+We set up dedicated devbox-image-squash-server nodes (8-core CPU, 16GB RAM).
+To handle the I/O, we created a striped LVM (Logical Volume Management) volume across two 1TB ESSD cloud disks.

 # Create LVM volume group